Why I'm not leaving Python for Go

 To quote Tim Peters:

-Errors should never pass silently Unless explicitly silenced
+Errors should never pass silently

 Go isn't just stuck with verbose and repetitive error handling.
 It also makes it easy and tempting to ignore errors.
 In the following program we would trigger the doomsday device even if we failed protecting the presidential staff.